 2) A renewed, global focus on developing effective vaccines.

-3) Major pharmaceuticals firms partnering with smaller companies.
+3) Major pharmaceuticals firms paying top prices to acquire biotech drug companies.

 5) Aggressive investment in biotechnology research in Singapore, China and India, often with government sponsorship—for example, Singapore’s massive Biopolis project.

-6) A government-subsidized emphasis on renewable energy such as bioethanol and other biofuels as substitutes for petroleum.
+6) A government-subsidized emphasis on bioethanol and other biofuels as substitutes for petroleum-based fuels.

 7) Promising research into synthetic biology.